Royal Opera of Versailles: The Opera after the Revolution

 Originally used only for royal ceremonies and extraordinary performances, this pinnacle of the Gabriel family's work began to be used less and less because of the immense cost to stage productions there.
-During the period of its usage, however, it was a beautiful example of royal lavishness and love for theatrical performances, and the fact that attending opera was once again the fashionable thing to do for the upper class, thanks in part to Queen Marie Antoinette's patronage, should not be underestimated.
+During the period of its usage, however, it was an example of royal lavishness and love for theatrical performances, and the fact that attending opera was once again the fashionable thing to do for the upper class, thanks in part to Queen Marie Antoinette's patronage, should not be underestimated.

 When the royal family left Versailles in October 1789, the château and the Opera were closed.
-While the château did see some activity under Napoléon I (redecoration of the parts of the queen's apartment for the Empress Marie Louise) and Louis XVIII, the Opera did not reopen again until 1837, when Louis-Philippe redecorated the theater and presented Molière's Le Misanthrope.
-During the state visit of Queen Victoria and Prince Albert the Opera Royal was converted into a banquet room for a gala dinner on 25 August 1855.
+While the château did see some activity under Napoleon (redecoration of the parts of the queen's apartment for the Empress Marie Louise) and Louis XVIII, the Opera did not reopen again until 1837, when Louis Philippe I redecorated the theater and presented Molière's Le Misanthrope.
+During the state visit of Queen Victoria and Prince Albert, the Opera Royal was converted into a banquet room for a gala dinner on 25 August 1855.
 This was to be one of the most elaborate events staged at Versailles during the Second Empire.

 In 1872, during the Paris Commune, the Opera was converted by Edmond de Joly for use by the Assemblée nationale, who used the Opera until 1876; between 1876 and 1879, the Senate convened here.